Montrose, Edmonton: Residential development

 Development of the neighbourhood began before the end of World War II with approximately one in five (20.4%) of residences being constructed before 1946 according to the 2001 federal census.
 Just under half of the residences (45.6%) were constructed between 1946 and 1960.
 Most of the remaining residences were built by 1980.

 The most common type of residence in the neighbourhood, according to the 2005 municipal census, is the single-family dwelling.
 These account for roughly four out of five (78%) of all the residences.
 Most of the remainder (16%) are rented apartments in low-rise buildings with fewer than five stories.
 The remaining 6% are duplexes.
 Three out of five (61%) are owner-occupied with the remaining two out of five (39%) being rented.

 According to the 2005 municipal census, the neighbourhood population is highly mobile with one in six (17.1%) having moved within the previous year.
 Another one in five (19.5%) had moved within the previous one to three years.
 Less than half of all residents (47.8%) had lived at the same address for five or more years.

 Schools and recreation

 There are two schools in the neighbourhood.

-Montrose Elementary School is operated by the Edmonton Public School System while Ben Calf Robe St Clare Elementary Junior High School is operated by the Edmonton Catholic School System.
+Montrose Elementary School (now closed) was operated by the Edmonton Public School System while Ben Calf Robe St Clare Elementary Junior High School is operated by the Edmonton Catholic School System.

 The Russ Barnes Arena is also located in the neighbourhood.